Why learn all the notes on a guitar fretboard you might ask?

-This post will assume that the reader know very little about the notes on the fretboard.
+This post will assume that the reader know very little about the guitar fretboard notes.
 This is a starters guide to the fretboard for beginners or for guitarists who have never learned the notes on the fretboard.

 Why Learn the Fretboard?

-Yes scales and chords are all in patterns, but you need to be able to find the root note – and usually quickly.
+Yes scales and chords are all in patterns, but you need to be able to find the root notes – and usually quickly.

 Improvising: If you are improvising over other music and they tell you they are in the key of C and you know the scale pattern you should be playing but have no idea where to start that scale you’ll be lost.
 If you know the notes on the fretboard you’ll be able to find that root note quickly and easily.